omerwe/polyfun/README.md

 We provide functional annotations for ~19 million UK Biobank imputed SNPs with MAF>0.1%, based on the baseline-LF 2.2.UKB annotations.
 This is a broad set of coding, conserved, regulatory and LD-related annotations.
 You can download these annotations and their LD-scores [here](https://data.broadinstitute.org/alkesgroup/LDSCORE/baselineLF_v2.2.UKB.polyfun.tar.gz) (WARNING: this is a large download, requiring 30GB).

 ### Creating your own annotations
 You can easily create your own annotations.
-The only requirement is to create 22 files (one for each chromosome), each containing columns for CHR, BP, SNP, A1, A2 and arbitrary other columns.
-These fies can be either .parquet files or gzipped txt files.
+The only requirement is to create 22 files (one for each chromosome), each containing columns for CHR, BP, SNP, A1, A2 and arbitrary other columns representing your annotations.
+These fies can be either .parquet or .gz files (we recommend using .parquet files).
 After creating these files, you should compute LD-scores in each chromosome.
 You can do this using the script `compute_ldscores.py`.
-Here is a usage example:
+Here is a use example:
 ```
 mkdir -p output